fivance/WinFix/README.md

 WinFix is a comprehensive PowerShell script that automates post-installation on Windows systems geared towards sysadmins, power users and anyone wanting clean, optimised and streamlined Windows experience.

-It's meant to reproduce ideal system setup.

-Idea was for it to be a single script that can be run from anywhere.
+It's meant to be a single script that can be run from anywhere.

-> ⚙️ Note: This script is under active development — not production-grade yet.
-Treat it as a strong baseline and expect regular improvements.
+> ⚙️ Note: This script is under active development

-It leans on PowerShell and thus should work on a wide range of modern Windows versions.

 ### 💡 Goal